Today In History logo TIH

 Philip II became king of France at age 15 and spent the next 43 years transforming a modest feudal kingdom into Europe's strongest monarchy.
 He tripled royal territory, built Paris into a true capital, and defeated an English-led coalition at the Battle of Bouvines.

-Pope Innocent III strips Holy Roman Emperor Otto IV of his title after the ruler invades the Kingdom of Sicily, viola…
+Pope Innocent III excommunicated Holy Roman Emperor Otto IV on November 18, 1210, after Otto invaded the Kingdom of S…

 Pope Innocent III excommunicated Holy Roman Emperor Otto IV after the monarch seized lands in southern Italy, directl…